Direct TPE Measurement via $e^+p/e^-p$ Scattering at low $\varepsilon$ in Hall A: Experimental Set-Up

-Figure \ref{figerrjlab} shows the estimated errors and predicted effect size as a function of $\varepsilon$ and $Q^2$.
-The proposed experiment will yield a high-impact measurement with a comparatively small amount of beam time.
+The proposed experiment will yield a high-impact measurement with two weeks of allocated beam time.
 Even in the case the final positron beam current is lower than assumed here, the experiment remains feasible.